Young Entrepreneurs are creating profits faster than Fortune 500 companies.

 Here are 5 Things Young Entrepreneurs can teach us all about running a business in today’s environment.

-- Funding is more of a crutch than a helping hand.
+Funding is more of a crutch than a helping hand.
 Young entrepreneurs know that when you borrow money, you’re actually borrowing it from your future self at a high-interest rate.
-Savvy young opportunists see traditional jobs and crowdfunding as solutions to acquiring or saving money for their business.
+Savvy young opportunists see traditional jobs and crowdfunding as solutions to acquiring or saving money for their businesses.

 Young entrepreneurs do not hire employees, they hire talent online for specific tasks to be done within a specific amount of time.
 They use apps like Fiverr to find talent to make social media ads, create apps for their business, and more.
 They also use apps like Thumbtack to hire physical task workers to help organize, install, fix, or assemble products or services.